James Longstreet: Suffolk

 In March, Longstreet's men primarily conducted foraging expeditions in Virginia and North Carolina.
 Longstreet sent Brigadier General Richard B. Garnett's brigade to D.H.
 Hill to participate in Hill's attempt to capture New Bern, a town on the North Carolina coast which had fallen to the Union in March 1862.
 The campaign was unsuccessful but netted a considerable amount of supplies.
 In April, Longstreet besieged Union forces in the city of Suffolk, Virginia.
 Fighting was light and nothing came of the siege.
 At the end of April, Longstreet was ordered by Secretary of War James Seddon to join Lee's army as it faced attack from the Army of the Potomac, now commanded by Hooker, at the Battle of Chancellorsville.
 He moved his divisions north but could not reach the battle in time.
 Longstreet's foraging operations yielded enough food to feed Lee's entire army for two months.
 However, no further military objective was reached, and the operation caused Longstreet and 15,000 men of the First Corps to be absent from Chancellorsville.
-Eventually, Longstreet came under criticism from rivals and political enemies claiming that he could have marched his men back from Suffolk in time to join Lee.
-However, Sorrel says that it was "humanly impossible" for the men to move any faster.
+A 1936 Longstreet biography argued that he delayed returning to Lee due to his desire for independent command.
+However, Wert disputes this conclusion, and Sorrel says that it was "humanly impossible" for the men to move any faster.

 Gettysburg

 Campaign plans

-Following Chancellorsville and the death of Stonewall Jackson, Longstreet and Lee met in mid-May to discuss options for the army's summer campaign.
+Following Chancellorsville and the death of Stonewall Jackson, Longstreet and Lee met in mid-May to discuss the army's summer campaign.
 Longstreet once more pushed for the detachment of all or part of his corps to be sent to Tennessee.
 The justification for this course of action was becoming more urgent as Union Major General Ulysses S. Grant was advancing on the critical Confederate stronghold on the Mississippi River, Vicksburg.
 Longstreet argued that a reinforced army under Bragg could defeat Rosecrans and drive toward the Ohio River, which would compel Grant to break his hold on Vicksburg.
-He advanced these views during a meeting with Seddon, who approved of the idea but doubted that Lee would do so, and opined that Davis would be unlikely to go against Lee's wishes.
+He advanced these views during a meeting with Seddon, who approved of the idea but doubted that Lee would, and opined that Davis would be unlikely to go against Lee's wishes.
 Longstreet had criticized Bragg's generalship and may have been hoping to replace him, although he also might have wished to see Joseph Johnston take command, and indicated that he would be content to serve under him as a corps commander.
 Lee prevented this by telling Davis that parting with large numbers of troops would force him to move his army closer to Richmond, and instead advanced a plan to invade Pennsylvania.
 A campaign in the North would relieve agricultural and military pressure that the war was placing on Virginia and North Carolina, and, by threatening a federal city, disrupt Union offensives elsewhere and erode support for the war among Northern civilians.
 In his memoirs, Longstreet described his reaction to Lee's proposal: